siderolabs/talos/website/content/v1.5/introduction/getting-started.md

 ---
 title: Getting Started
 weight: 30
-description: "A guide to setting up a Talos Linux cluster on multiple machines."
+description: "A guide to setting up a Talos Linux cluster."
 ---

-This document will walk you through installing a full Talos Cluster.
+This document will walk you through installing a simple Talos Cluster with a single control plane node and one or more worker nodes, explaining some of the concepts.

-If this is your first use of Talos Linux, we recommend the [Quickstart]({{< relref "quickstart" >}}) first, to quickly create a local virtual cluster on your workstation.
+> If this is your first use of Talos Linux, we recommend the [Quickstart]({{< relref "quickstart" >}}) first, to quickly create a local virtual cluster in containers on your workstation.
+>
+>For a production cluster, extra steps are needed - see [Production Notes]({{< relref "prodnotes" >}}).

-Regardless of where you run Talos, in general you need to:
+Regardless of where you run Talos, the steps to create a Kubernetes cluster are:

-- acquire the installation image
+- boot machines off the Talos Linux image
-- decide on the endpoint for Kubernetes
+- define the endpoint for the Kubernetes API and generate your machine configurations
-  - optionally create a load balancer
-- configure Talos
+- configure Talos Linux by applying machine configurations to the machines
 - configure `talosctl`
 - bootstrap Kubernetes